What can employers do to break the stigma of mental health in the workplace?

 American workers spend the majority of their waking hours at work.
 With such a high percentage of mental health issues arising in the adult population, it is inevitable that the workplace will be affected.
 Employers can proactively encourage employees to take care of their mental health through these low or no cost action steps.

-For more information on how your organization can support mental health, contact Tandem HR today at 630.468.9270 or email simplify@TandemHR.com.
-Tandem HR is an IRS certified professional employer organization (CPEO) with its own in-house employee assistance program.
+For more information on how your organization can support mental health, contact Tandem HR today at 630.468.9270 or email marketing@TandemHR.com.
+Tandem HR is an IRS certified professional employer organization (CPEO).
 We are happy to share additional mental health in the workplace content or provide quote or information for other content pieces.